calvin-cs262-fall2024-teamH/Service/README.md

 `/users/:id` - A single user with the given ID

+`/tutors` - A list of tutors

+`/tutors/:name` - Information for a given user

-`/sessions` - A list of tutoring sessions
+`/courseCodes` - A list of courses offered

-`/sessions/:id` - A single tutoring session with the given ID
+`/courseCodes/:code` - Information for a given course

 The database is relational, with the schema specified in the sql/ sub-directory, and is hosted on [Azure PostgreSQL](https://azure.microsoft.com/en-us/products/postgresql/).
 Database server details, along with user and password credentials, are stored as Azure application settings to ensure they are not exposed in this (public) repository.